 While the 90% benchmark offers a meaningful measurement by which to gauge the progress of shelters and communities, we recognize that there may be special circumstances in which a community could be successfully implementing no-kill principles and practices but not reach a 90% save rate.

-In these rare cases, the shelters in a community that don’t meet the statistical benchmark can obtain a no-kill designation in the pet lifesaving dashboard by displaying the following statement on their website and/or giving Best Friends permission to display the information on their shelter’s page of the pet lifesaving dashboard:
+In these rare cases, the shelters in a community that don’t meet the statistical benchmark can obtain a no-kill designation in the pet lifesaving dashboard by displaying the following statement on their website and/or giving Best Friends permission to display the information on the shelter’s page of the pet lifesaving dashboard:

-“Our shelter has committed to saving all savable pets entering our care.
-We do not euthanize healthy or treatable pets even at an owner’s request.
+“Our shelter is committed to saving every animal in our care who can be saved.
+We do not end the life of healthy or treatable pets even at an owner’s request.
 We only euthanize a pet if:

 The goal is for every shelter to make a clear commitment to lifesaving and transparency (being honest and open about their data and operations) while striving for no-kill rather than simply working to obtain a no-kill designation.